5 releases

 Column Reference

-The below table lists the columns that are available for display in the Tui.
+The following table lists the columns that are available for display in the Tui.
 These can be overridden with the --tui-custom-columns command line option or in the tui-custom-columns attribute in the tui section of the configuration file.

 Column Code Description